 Clean homes are good homes, and homeowners may be the target of pests and microorganisms.
 Hoarders' homes are typically messy and disorganized.
 Hoarders are unable to use areas of the house for their intended purpose.

-10 tips for a Successful Hoarding Cleaning
+Ten tips for a Successful Hoarding Cleaning

-If you are looking to help someone who might be dealing with HD or their house is no longer functional due to the piles of trash and garbage, there are a few things you want to know before proceeding.
+If you are looking to help someone who might be dealing with HD or whose house is no longer functional due to the piles of trash and garbage, there are a few things you want to know before proceeding.

 Also, a hoarder's home is a dangerous and suitable scenario for accidental fire and other hazards.
 Accumulation of junk, boxes, trash, and plastic materials are often misplaced in key functioning areas of the house.